För recept på svenska, klicka här: Grön currywok på 30 minuter

 If you’re not too keen on spicy food and/or don’t like ginger all that much, just take it back a notch when you add the curry paste and fresh ginger.
 Half of the listed amounts would probably be about right for a milder yet still flavorful concoction.
 And before we let you go – isn’t it amazing how many dishes one can whip up with onions, carrots and cabbage as the main ingredients?
 We feel tempted to write a book proposal where the title would be “Onions, carrots and cabbage 1000 ways”.
 In all honesty though, cheaper and more eco-friendly items are hard to find so we’ll continue to be creative with them in the kitchen.
 Enjoy!

-2 large onions, cut in half and then sliced into thin wedges (~300 g)
+2 medium onions (~300 g), cut in half and then sliced into thin wedges

 4 garlic cloves, finely chopped or pressed

-3 cm piece of fresh ginger, finely chopped (~30 g or 1/2 dl when chopped)
+3 cm piece of fresh ginger (~30 g or 1/2 dl when chopped), finely chopped

 300 g frozen green beans

 1/2 tbsp maple syrup

 Optional sprinkle of fresh/frozen herbs, such as basil or cilantro

 For serving: a cooked grain, such as spelt or wheat berries

 - Heat up 1 tbsp canola oil in a wok pan.
 Sauté the onions in 1/2 tsp salt for about 2 min over medium heat, before adding in garlic and ginger.
 Stir and continue sautéing for another few minutes.